mvanetten/Vision/README.md

-# Vision - A ASP.NET MVC5 Example
+# Vision - ASP.NET MVC5 Example

 Vision is a invoice webapplication to create and send invoices to customers.